Vigneshwar4053/whatsthat/v2/Readme.md

 ## 🎯 DeepSort Tracking

-After detecting persons, DeepSort assigns a unique ID to each one.
+After detecting objects, DeepSort assigns a unique ID to each one.

 - Maintains identity across frames
 - Uses bounding box, appearance, and motion